electraone/datafiles/presets/version-2/README.md

 ```

 #### overlays
-Overlays are lists of text values.
-Typically they are assigned to Selection list controls or to faders.
+Overlays are lists of text labels linked to particular values.
+Typically they are assigned to selection list controls or to faders.
 Overlays are referred by its identifier.
 Overlay items can be both text labels or bitmap images.

 - optional
 - array
 -
-##### example:
+##### examples:

 ```
  "overlays":[